 Pathways to Peace will continue to expand its services to the community by adding additional outreach staff to meet the needs particularly on evenings and weekends.
-The success of the partnership with the Center for Public Safety Initiatives at RIT through the recently received Community Engagement to Reduce Violence grant has established the need for a partnership to include social work services which can most effectively assess and refer participants to needed services in the community
+The success of the partnership with the Center for Public Safety Initiatives at RIT through the recently received Community Engagement to Reduce Violence grant has established collaborative processes to effectively assess and refer participants to needed services in the community.